tomciosegal/nutri-store/README.md

 to build formula.

 ### Fonts
-- The primary font 'Work Sans' was chosen for the main text of the site because of it clear readability.
+- The primary font [Work Sans](https://fonts.google.com/specimen/Work+Sans?selection.family=Roboto:wght@400;700&query=work) was chosen for the main text of the site because of it clear readability.

 ### Colours